In Studying Sick Fish, Scientists Trace History Of Fevers

 "On one hand, it's interesting from a very practical point of view, from an aquaculture point of view," says Maureen Purcell, a research microbiologist with USGS's Western Fisheries Research Center.

 "Koi herpesvirus is actually a pretty serious virus," she says, and the aquaculture industry is still looking for a silver bullet to fight it.
-(On the opposite end of the spectrum, the Australian government has considered releasing the virus on purpose in order to get rid of invasive species).
+(On the opposite end of the spectrum, the Australian government has considered releasing the virus on purpose to get rid of invasive species.)

 Purcell says people have looked into manipulating aquarium temperatures to help fight disease.